Psalm 96:9 and a Snow and Hoarforst Covered Field, Sarpy County, Nebraska.

 Don’t miss a daily photo and verse.
 Sign up for our email.

 Psalm 147:8 and Clouds Surround the North Shore of Lake McDonald, Glacier National Park, Montana.

-“God covers the heavens with clouds, Who provides rain for the earth, Who makes grass to grow on the mountains.
-He gives to the beast its food” Psalm 147:8b-9
+“It is He who covers the heavens with clouds, Who provides rain for the earth, Who makes grass sprout on the mountains (NASB).”
+Psalm 147:8

 The Goodness of God in the Clouds